 - Combine the goat cheese with chopped basil, olive oil and salt.

 - Slice the rolls in half then spread the goat cheese out on the top slices of each sandwich.
-Add greens/sprouts to the goat cheese, then add the avocado, cucumber or zucchini or a mixture of these.
+Add greens/sprouts to the goat cheese, then add the avocado and cucumber.
 Sandwich the bread together, and slice in half.

 If you would like to participate in Eat Local Week, read the mission on their website EatLocalWeek.org.

 Looks delicious!
 I miss Harmon’s and the other great local markets SLC has to offer!